Learn how to format contact information on your resume and what information to share with the hiring manager.

 Here are 5 key takeaways to remember in regards to your resume contact info:

-If you are struggling with the entire resume writing process, check out our guide on How to Write the Perfect Resume in 2021!
+If you are struggling with the entire resume writing process, check out our guide on How to Write the Perfect Resume!